Montmartre Food Tour: How To Eat Like a Local In Paris Top Neighborhood

 Explore the hidden streets of Paris on this Montmartre Food Tour

-As we navigated the narrow streets soaking up the charming atmosphere, Juan regaled us with stories and history of the area.
+As we navigated the narrow streets, soaking up the charming atmosphere, Juan regaled us with stories and the history of the area.

-Even though the Montmartre area was absorbed into Paris in 1860, it retains its village charm.
+Even though the Montmartre area was absorbed into Paris in 1860, it continues to retain its village charm.

-As we walked through iconic streets, I was surprised to run into a secret vineyard within Montmartre.
+As we walked through iconic streets, I was surprised to find a secret vineyard within Montmartre.

 The vineyard, known as Clos Montmartre, produces wine made from traditional grape varieties.
 At the time of the Montmartre food tour, there were signs all around for the upcoming harvest festival.

-The wine, we learned from Juan, is not necessarily the best-tasting French wine.
-The wines are put up for auction and the proceeds go to charity and social works in Montmartre.
+The wine, we learned from Juan, was not necessarily the best tasting French wine.
+The wines are put up for auction, and the proceeds go to charity and social works in Montmartre.

 Overall Impressions of the Montmartre Food Tour